byiliakarelin/Chat-With-Your-Favorite-PDF/README.md

 # Chat-With-Your-Favorite-PDF

-Hey everybody,

-Hope you are doing well.
 This is a public repository for a web application that allows you to chat with a PDF on Streamlit.
+This application allows users to chat with their PDF documents using natural language processing and machine learning techniques while using LLM.
+**Breakdown of how the code works:**
+***